Free Office Software

 From Piriform, the same stable as CCleaner, Defraggler is a defragmenting tool.
 Fragments are made when your computer splits up files because there's not enough space in the place they were originally saved.
 It has a significant effect on performance, since when re-opening these files, your PC has to find two (or more) pieces instead of one.
 Defragmenters join the pieces together again, thus speeding up the computer.

-Windows has its own Disk Defragmenter, which can be found in the System Tools menu, but it takes ages, as it'll only go through your entire hard disk at once.
+Windows has its own Disk Defragmenter, which can be found in the System Tools menu, but it takes ages, as it'll only go through your entire hard disk at one go.
 Defraggler can be used to do the job on a smaller scale: just choose files and it'll process them in a few seconds.